tillkamppeter/ippusbxd/readme.md

 A remark to driverless printing: There are two very similar standards:
 AirPrint, a proprietary standard from Apple and IPP Everywhere, an open standard of the Printer Working Group (PWG, http://www.pwg.org/).
-Both use the same methods of Bonjour broadcasting of network printers, IPP-over-USB via the USB interface class 7, subclass 1, protocol 4, and IPP 2.0 with all its attributes for querying of capabilities, sending jobs with options as IPP attributes, and monitoring the status
+Both use the same methods of DNS-SD broadcasting of network printers, IPP-over-USB via the USB interface class 7, subclass 1, protocol 4, and IPP 2.0 with all its attributes for querying of capabilities, sending jobs with options as IPP attributes, and monitoring the status